 Set Keyframe Distance

-When you upload a video to the Library, we recommend your video has a keyframe interval of 2 frames.
+When you upload a video to the Library, we recommend your video has a keyframe interval of 2-3 seconds.
+For example, for a video encoded at 60 frames per second 192 would be an optimal keyframe interval (meaning that a new keyframe will be used every 64 frames, or every 3.2 seconds).
 One of the reasons we recommend a lower interval is because the adaptive live-streaming technology used in most video players also relies on keyframe intervals to determine when changes in streaming bitrate need to occur.
-A low keyframe interval ensures a more stable and higher quality stream at variable bitrates.
-A higher keyframe interval might result in video with blurry background images and other video artifacts.
+A low keyframe interval ensures a more stable and higher-quality stream at variable bitrates.
+A higher keyframe interval might result in a video with blurry background images and other video artifacts.

 For example, let’s say that a viewer is traveling on a train while streaming your video over a mobile phone.
 If they were to travel to an area with a weaker signal, adaptive streaming would kick in and lower the bitrate.
 This would allow your viewer to continue streaming without interruption.
 However, the switch to a lower bitrate is only made on the next keyframe interval.
 This means that a longer keyframe can cause your video to buffer if the next keyframe is too far away.